-POLICY KBR6: LOCAL BUILDINGS AND STRUCTURES OF MERIT
+POLICY KBR5: LOCAL BUILDINGS AND STRUCTURES OF MERIT

-- 1.34 Historic England suggests that there may be many buildings and sites in a local planning authority's area that make a positive contribution to its local character and sense of place because of their heritage value.
-Although such heritage assets may not be nationally designated or even located within the boundaries of a conservation area, they may be offered some level of protection by the local planning authority identifying them on a formally adopted list of local heritage assets.
-This policy aims to do just that and conforms to London Plan Policy 7.8 (Heritage assets and archaeology); and WCP Policies S11 (Royal Parks), S25 (Heritage).
-It is consistent with Westminster UDP Saved Policy DES9 (Conservation Areas). - 1.35 Whilst a local listing provides no additional planning controls, the fact that a building or site is on a local list means that its conservation as a heritage asset is an objective of the NPPF and a material consideration when determining the outcome of a planning application.
-The buildings and structures of merit included in the policy were identified as part of the Plan engagement process and the reasons for their inclusion is set out in the tables below, based on the guidance and categorisation provided by Historic England. - 1.36 The application of this policy can contribute towards the achievement of SDG11: Make cities and human settlements inclusive, safe, resilient and sustainable.
+- Historic England suggests that there may be many buildings and sites in a local planning authority's area that make a positive contribution to its local character and sense of place because of their heritage value.
+Although such heritage assets may not be nationally designated or even located within the boundaries of a Conservation Area, they may be offered some level of protection by the local planning authority identifying them on a formally adopted list of local heritage assets.
+This policy aims to do just that and conforms to London Plan Policy HC1 (Heritage conservation and growth); and WCP Policy 39 (Westminster's heritage). - 1.33 Whilst a local listing provides no additional planning controls, the fact that a building or site is on a local list means that its conservation as a heritage asset is an objective of the NPPF and a material consideration when determining the outcome of a planning application.
+The buildings and structures of merit included in the policy were identified as part of the Plan engagement process and the reasons for their inclusion are set out in the tables below, based on the guidance and categorisation provided by Historic England. - 1.34 The application of this policy can contribute towards the achievement of SDG11: Make cities and human settlements inclusive, safe, resilient and sustainable.